Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 [img=me/gohei_amulets.png, figtitle=Shift tapping is done to spawn more amulets, alt=A screenshot of ReimuA spawning amulets]

-...alright, surely that must the maximum damage we can deal, right ?
+...alright, surely that must be the maximum damage we can deal, right ?
 We're getting the most out of our single gohei through [hl2]centering[/hl2], and at the same time we're shooting the amulets by [hl2]shift tapping[/hl2].
 There's nothing else we can do to achieve more damage it seems as we've quite run out of fire power.

 ...well, not quite.